Louis C.K.: 2018–2023: Return to stand-up comedy

-2025–present: Ridiculous tour and novel
+2025–present: Tour, novel and return to Netflix

+CK performing in India in 2026.

 In March 2025, C.K. announced his Ridiculous tour with dates across the world.
 C.K. announced his debut novel Ingram to be released November 11, 2025.

 In a September 2025 podcast interview on Theo Von's This Past Weekend, C.K. confessed ongoing remorse for his past sexual misconduct saying "I really wish I could have a simple kind of watershed where I can say just 'Yes' to everything that happened, and I'm sorry.
 I really am.
 And I'm just trying to do better, and I don't think I can prove that to everybody, 'cause it's a private thing.
 It's a one-to-one man thing.
 It's not a famous guy act."
 C.K. also admitted to regularly attending Sex and Love Addicts Anonymous meetings.

-In September 2025, C.K. performed at the Riyadh Comedy Festival, which faced criticism in part due to Saudi Arabia's human rights record.
+In September 2025, C.K. performed at the Riyadh Comedy Festival alongside many comedians such as Aziz Ansari, Bill Burr, Dave Chappelle, Pete Davidson and Kevin Hart.
+C.K. and the other comedians faced criticism in part due to Saudi Arabia's human rights record.
+C.K. spoke about the subject on Real Time with Bill Maher saying, "People have been playing Saudi Arabia for years.
+Comedians have been going and playing Arab countries" while also adding that "[It] just feels like a good opportunity.
+And I just feel like comedy is a great way to get in and start talking".

+In April 2026, it was announced that C.K. would headline a show at The Hollywood Bowl as part of the Netflix Is a Joke comedy festival.
+On June 30, 2026, his comedy special Ridiculous was released on Netflix, marking his first special released by a major distributor since 2017, when he last partnered with Netflix.

 Influences

 C.K. has named many comedians whom he admired or who influenced his work, including George Carlin, Woody Allen, Larry David, Joan Rivers, Robin Williams, Steve Martin, Richard Pryor and Bill Cosby.
-As a filmmaker C.K. has been influenced by the French New Wave, American New Hollywood & Surrealist cinema.
+As a filmmaker C.K. has been influenced by the French New Wave, American New Hollywood and surrealist cinema.
 C.K. has cited filmmakers who have influenced him as being Woody Allen, David Lynch, John Waters, and Luis Buñuel.